akinsho/toggleterm.nvim/README.md

   If terminals are open, close them in order.
 - `toggle_strategy = "by_tabpage"`: When no terminals are open, use a terminal with an ID corresponding the the current tab number.
 If terminals are open, close them in order.
-- `toggle_strategy = "by_window"`: When no terminals are open, use a terminal with an ID corresponding the the current window number.
-If terminals are open, close them in order.

 If `dir` is specified on creation toggle term will open at the specified directory.
 If the terminal has already been opened at a particular directory it will remain in that directory.